syncfusion-content/maui-docs/MAUI/Expander/getting-started.md

 ### Collapsing Event

-The `Collapsing` event is triggered when an expander is collapsing in the application.
-It provides the "ExpandingAndCollapsedEventArgs" argument, which includes a `Cancel` property.
-Setting `Cancel` to true cancels the expander from collapsing, while false allows it to continue collapsing.
+The `Collapsing` event will be triggered when the expander control is being collapsed.It can cancel collapsing with `ExpandingAndCollapsingEventArgs` that contains the following property:

+* `Cancel`: Collapsing is based on this value.
 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}
 <syncfusion:SfExpander Collapsing="SfExpander_Collapsing"/>
 {%endhighlight%}

-{% highlight c# tabtitle="MainPage.xaml.cs" hl_lines="4 9" %}
+{% highlight c# tabtitle="MainPage.xaml.cs" hl_lines="3" %}
-public MainPage()
-{
-    InitializeComponent();
-    expander.Collapsing += Expander_Collapsing;
-}

-private void expander_Collapsing(object sender, ExpandingAndCollapsingEventArgs e) {
+private void SfExpander_Collapsing(object sender, ExpandingAndCollapsingEventArgs e) {
     e.Cancel = true;
 }